meoowe/Lost-Pilot/README.md

 Key Features:

 - Crew management with crew member attributes, perks, and an inventory system
-- Customizable ship editor, allowing you to upgrade engines, weapons,oxygen, and crew quarters
+- Customizable ship editor, allowing you to upgrade engines, weapons, oxygen, and crew quarters
 - Ship-to-ship combat, defending against pirates and unknown enemies Exploration of space stations with hackable doors and procedurally generated content
 - A wide range of enemies, from aliens to cyborgs, requiring diverse combat strategies